-If you like your eggs with firmer yolks, leave them on the heat until they are cooked to your liking.
+If you like your eggs with hard yolks, leave them on the heat until they are cooked to your liking.
 You may end up with a thin layer of cooked egg white that masks the sunny yolk.

 HOW TO MAKE OVER-EASY FRIED EGGS